Ways to give

-- The Thandulwazi Saturday School targets Grade 10, 11 and 12 scholars from schools based in disadvantaged areas.
+- The Thandulwazi Saturday School targets Grade 9, 10, 11 and 12 students from schools serving nine disadvantaged areas.
 The focus is on providing extra tuition in core subjects such as Maths, Science, Accounting and English.
 It costs R150 per month (i.e. R1 800 per year) to fund one learner to attend the 30 Saturday sessions.
 This covers the costs of teachers, tutors, all printing of handouts provided, individual student log-ins for the Mathletics programme and access to computers and the Internet on Saturdays for Mathletics practice.

 Should you be willing to sponsor a teacher or learner, two payment options are available: